cecois/cbbutil/updaters/WOODIES.md

 -   dogurt,56:00,ostencil me
 -   dogurt,58:30,zat right, shitbird?
 -   morning,4:30,you sleep in the buff?!
+-   tickets,3:00,monthly cooper
 -   tickets,6:00,can i finish
 -   roundscience,51:00,with your little dick out?
 -   icecream,7:15,can i finish
+-   icecream,7:45,who was this rude person?
 -   icecream,8:15,i said not to spoil it (dvds)
 -   icecream,39:00,those are gross brotherz
--   icecream,44:30,are you bringing more back?
+-   icecream,44:30,are you bringing more back? (m&ms)
+-   icecream,52:00,winnie the poop
+-   icecream,1:05:00,an impression of Sam Elliot
 -   nastymound,11:30,oh did someone interrupt you?
 -   nastymound,53:30,nasty mound
--   nastymound,42,i wanna know what you're gonna say as well
+-   nastymound,42,i wanna know what you're gonna say as well (pet peeve)
--   chocalate cheap,6:15,dick needs to do something
+-   chocolatecheap,6:15,dick needs to do something
--   chocalate cheap,10,how do you like them olives?
+-   chocolatecheap,10,how do you like them olives?
--   chocalate cheap,16,i bet it was - here's another story i have
+-   chocolatecheap,16,i bet it was - here's another story i have
--   chocalate cheap,17,i'm dead (regis)
+-   chocolatecheap,17,i'm dead (regis)
--   chocalate cheap,33,we said king tut scott
+-   chocolatecheap,33,we said king tut scott
--   chocalate cheap,35,ryan stanger's clementine story
+-   chocolatecheap,35,ryan stanger's clementine story
+-   chocolatecheap,45,you guys don't get it (cryptocurrency)
--   chocalate cheap,53,nixon resigns - later!
+-   chocolatecheap,53,nixon resigns - later!
+-   chocolatecheap,56,monroe!
+-   chocolatecheap,1:16:00,you were a fart you were a murderer
 -   circlesonastick,11,closest you've come to doing crack
+-   circlesonastick,1:04:00,but there was a little drama
 -   circlesonastick,1:04:00,i just need to wet my whistle
+-   circlesonastick,1:11:00,i don't care anymore
+-   sologamy,16,you don't have to say anything (to a woman on the street)
+-   sologamy,47,9/11 happened today (did you hear what happened yesterday?!)
 -   sologamy,49,like they do all those babies
+-   sologamy,1:00:00,ya fuggin got me (announcement)
+-   sologamy,1:03:00,that's your baby? it looks like your wife
--   sologamy,1:02:00,are you married to jiminy glick
+-   sologamy,1:03:00,are you married to jiminy glick
 -   tigerking,22:00,grapes!
+-   tigerking,29:00,i know what he did (walter murphy's fifth of beethoven)
+-   tigerking,38,are you talking to me?
--   tigerking,58,instrumentals (flute?)
+-   tigerking,59,instrumentals (flute?)
--   moneybucs,32:30,surgery
+-   slapmachines,37,you messy bitches loved drama
+-   perabo,15,believe you're supposed to leave it in
+-   perabo,19+,giving tree (includes richard dreyfuss)
+-   perabo,49,a frisbee we can't see
+-   moneybucks,32:30,surgery (was that when you hurt your but? you guys knowing why i was out makes this insensitive)
+-   moneybucks,59:00,you're both free to do that (talk to other people)
 -   homies,23:00,speaking of bombs
+-   halebopp,13,kulap's friends
 -   halebopp,16:30,threesome
+-   halebopp,49,linament oil (pass)
+-   normalkingdom,24,i have money do you have toilet?
+-   normalkingdom,44,how does this song make you feel?
+-   tbs,6:00,1912 - the ginger ale polka
 -   tbs,8:00,fattest tits in l.a.
 -   tbs,25:00,here look at this (drawing of you)
+-   tbs,43,i get that a lot - here
+-   tbs,55,but they have playstation right?
 -   tbs,1:01:30,can she greenlight in the room?
 -   karate,15:00,mr. jerk-off came to town
 -   karate,40:00,long hair problem